curriculum vitae for:

 PERSONAL

-Age 55, married, two daughters, living in Sharon, MA.
+Married, two daughters, living in Sharon, MA.
 Outside interests include motorcycling, sailing on Narragansett Bay in Rhode Island.
 Also, radio amateur N1COX (inactive).

 REFERENCES